 - Shirts – 1 shirt for every 2 days you plan to be gone

-- Shoes – Wear a good pair of tennis shoes, pack a smaller pair (even sandals).
+- Shoes – Wear a good pair of tennis shoes and pack a smaller pair (even sandals).
 On the off chance something happens to your good pair of shoes, the sandals will be sufficient to get you to the nearest shoe store.

 - Socks – 1 pair for each day